 This post is mainly for beginners and is not intended to teach you everything about iterators in C++.
-So if you know about iterator_traits<> or something like that you might get bored reading it.
-Anyway I hope this information will be useful for the people who haven't heard about iterators before.
+So if you know about iterator_traits<> or advanced concepts like that, you will not learn anything new.
+Anyway, I hope this information will be useful for people who haven’t used C++ iterators before.

-The problem
+The problem Link to heading

 int max_element(int arr[], int len)